Body Armor For Civilians - Part 3: Body Armor for Home Defense — 221B Tactical Skip to content

 Part 3: Body Armor for Home Defense

 My previous email discussed different types of body armor.
-I stressed that, in defending against a home invasion, a priority factor is how quickly and easily you can get it on.
-And the optimal body armor platform for speed is a plate carrier vest worn externally.
+Defending against a home invasion, I stressed that a priority was how quickly and easily you can put it on.
+The optimal body armor platform for speed is a plate carrier vest worn externally.
 (Since you’ll want both hands free to use a firearm, we can rule out anything that’s not worn, such as a ballistic shield.)

-In addition to being quick and easy to put on, I’ll add a second priority factor: It needs to give you the best possible mobility, i.e., to crouch, to hide, to move quickly from one spot to another, perhaps through narrow passageways.
+In addition to being quick and easy to put on, I’ll add a second priority: It needs to give you the best possible mobility, i.e., to crouch, to hide, to move quickly from one spot to another, perhaps through narrow passageways.

 The Right Plate Carrier

 Not all plate carriers are the same.
-Combat professionals (military, SWAT teams) need to carry many tactical items, such as numerous ammo magazines, rifle retention, first aid kit, etc., and to be able do a lot of things, so their plate carriers require a great deal of utility.
+Combat professionals (eg. military, SWAT teams) need to carry many tactical items, such as ammo magazines, rifle retention, a first aid kit, etc., and have to be able do a lot of things simultaneously.
+Their plate carriers must offer a great deal of utility.
 An example of this is 221B’s Shadow Plate Carrier.

 You don’t want this for home defense.
-The optimal carrier for you will be stripped down, bare bones, hold ballistic plates and provide storage for a few essentials, such an extra magazine or speed loader, perhaps a flashlight.
+YOUR optimal carrier will be stripped down, bare bones, hold ballistic plates and provide storage for a few essentials, such as an extra magazine or speed loader, and perhaps a flashlight.
 An example of this is 221B’s QRF low-profile, minimalist plate carrier that can be thrown on super fast.

 The Right Plates

-You, and your family members, will need plate carriers that fit the optimal-size plates for your body frames.
-The plates should not move around inside the carrier vest when you move, which is why you should not stick 8” x 10” plates into 10” x 12” pockets.
-The 221B QRF Plate Carrier is the only one I know with individual pockets for both sizes, so it’ll provide a good fit for just about any body frame.
+You and your family members will need plate carriers to hold optimal-size plates for your body frames.
+The plates should not move around inside the carrier vest when you move, which is why you should not insert 8” x 10” plates into 10” x 12” pockets.
+The 221B QRF Plate Carrier is the only one I know with separate pockets for both sizes, to provide a good fit for just about any body frame.
 I keep plugging the QRF because I designed it precisely for home defense.

 Prepare Your Plate Carrier

-You need to set up your plate carrier to promote mobility and comfort before you need to use it.
-Adjust the carrier through your shoulders.
-It should be loose enough to not hinder breathing, but tight enough that when you move, it moves with you, as though part of your body.
+You'll need to set up your plate carrier to enhance mobility and comfort prior to using.
+Adjust the carrier at your shoulders.
+It should be loose enough not to hinder breathing, but tight enough so when you move, it moves with you, as if it's a part of your body.

-Even though you want as minimal a profile as possible, you should store an extra magazine or two for your firearm.
-Whether you store these on the front or the sides of your carrier depends on your specific situation.
-If you’re uncomfortable with gear in the front, or think you may need to get down in a prone position, you’ll put them on the side.
-If you have to deal with narrow doorways or spaces, you don’t want them on the side.
+Even though you'll want as minimal a profile as possible, you should store an extra magazine or two for your firearm.
+Whether you store those on the front or the sides of your carrier depends on your specific situation.
+If you’re uncomfortable with gear in the front, or think you may need to get down into a prone position, you’ll put them on the sides.
+If you have to deal with narrow doorways or spaces, you won’t want them on the sides.

 Practice Wearing Your Armor

-Wearing a plate carrier with armor plates will affect your mobility and restrict your movements.
-In a home invasion, you won’t have the time or mental calm to figure out anything.
-You’ll need to act as though from muscle memory.
-I cannot emphasize enough the importance of practicing putting on and wearing your body armor—ideally in simulated home invasion situations.
+Wearing a plate carrier with armor plates will affect your mobility and restrict your movement.
+If a home invasion occurs, you won’t have time or mental calmness to figure out anything.
+You’ll need to act from muscle memory.
+I cannot emphasize enough the importance of practicing putting on and wearing your body armor to simulate home invasion situations.
 I recommend the following:

-1) Practice putting on your body armor quickly and efficiently until you’re confident you can do it in a real-life situation.
-Practice it in the most likely scenarios, such as getting out of bed in the middle of the night.
-By the way, you should keep body armor in every location in your home you feel the need to keep a firearm for home defense.
+1) Practice putting on your body armor quickly and efficiently until you’re confident you'll be able to do it in a real-life situation.
+Practice the most likely scenarios, such as getting out of bed in the middle of the night.
+By the way, you should keep body armor in every location within your home wherever you feel the need to keep a firearm for the purpose of home defense.

 2) Practice moving around while wearing body armor.
 Walk around your home and practice moving through doorways, hallways, and tight spaces.
 Make sure you can move around easily while wearing your body armor, and get used to the added weight and bulkiness of the armor.